Alex-42-AI/Graphs-and-Trees/README.md

 4) finding the minimal spanning tree of the graph (for undirected graphs);
 5) finding the minimal (lightest) path between two nodes.

+On top of that, the methods for adding and connecting nodes differ such, that instead of accepting a positive number of nodes, which a given node is going to be connected to, they accept a dictionary of nodes and real numbers, where the number represents the value of the link between the two nodes.

 Weighted graphs by nodes and links, in addition to their parental superclasses, have a method for finding the minimal (lightest in terms of sum of node and link weights) path between two nodes and for getting the total sum of all nodes and links.

-On top of that, the methods for adding and connecting nodes differ such, that instead of accepting a positive number of nodes, which a given node is going to be connected to, they accept a positive number of pairs, each of which contains a node and a real number, that is going to be the value of the link between the two nodes.

 The binary tree in this project has:
 1) methods root, left and right, that return respectively the root, the left subtree and the right subtree;